Faith Community Advisory Committee Recruitment

 Hamilton-Wentworth District School Board (HWDSB) is committed to the principles of equity through inclusive programs, curriculum, services, and operations.
 In addition, HWDSB believes in ensuring high levels of student, parent, community and staff participation, involvement and engagement contributing to student achievement and well-being.
 In support of our commitments, the Board of Trustees have established the Faith Community Advisory Committee.

-At this time, we are seeking one parent, guardian, caregiver, or community leaders who can represent Indigenous Philosophy.
+At this time, we are seeking one parent, guardian, caregiver, or community leader who can represent the Buddhist faith.

 Individuals must be parents/guardians/caregivers or community leaders who have a strong affiliation to one or more HWDSB schools and a strong affiliation to the identified faith and/or spirituality area.
 Membership will be sought across the geography of HWDSB schools.
 Criteria for committee membership can be found below.